Jewel591/WSToast/README.md

 English | [简体中文](README_zh.md)

-A concise and elegant SwiftUI Toast notification component
+A lightweight SwiftUI toast notification component that adheres to Apple's native design guidelines.

 ## Features

 - Simple and easy-to-use API
 - Support for different Toast types (success, error, warning, info)
 - Customizable icons and display time
-- Uses the latest Observation framework and singleton pattern
 - Supports iOS 17+ and macOS 14+
+- Developed with pure SwiftUI, supporting cross-platform
+- Simple to use, no need for many customization options

 ## Installation